St Catharine's College, Cambridge: Foundation

 The initial foundation was not well-provided for.
 Woodlark was principally interested in the welfare of fellows and the college had no undergraduates for many years.
 By 1550, however, there was a number of junior students and the focus of the college changed to that of teaching undergraduates.

 The Robinson vote

 In 1861, the master, Henry Philpott became Bishop of Worcester, and stood down.
 Two of the five Fellows of the college stood for election: Charles Kirkby Robinson and Francis Jameson.
 Jameson voted for his rival; however, Robinson voted for himself and won the election.
-The episode brought the college into some disrepute for some years.
+The episode brought the college into disrepute for some years.
 Robinson's long tenure as master only ended with his death in 1909.

 Expansion and modern day

 As the college entered the 17th century, it was still one of the smallest colleges in Cambridge.
 However, a series of prudent masters and generous benefactors were to change the fortunes of the college and expand its size.
 Rapid growth in the fellowship and undergraduate population made it necessary to expand the college, and short-lived additions were made in 1622.
 By 1630 the college began to demolish its existing buildings which were decaying, and started work on a new court.
 In 1637 the college came into possession of the George Inn (later the Bull Hotel) on Trumpington Street.
 Behind this Inn was a stables which was already famous for the practice of its manager, Thomas Hobson, not to allow a hirer to take any horse other than the one longest in the stable, leading to the expression "Hobson's choice", meaning "take it or leave it".

 The college was granted new statutes in 1860 and adopted its current name.
 In 1880, a movement to merge the college with King's College began.
 The two colleges were adjacent and it seemed a solution to King's need for more rooms and St Catharine's need for a more substantial financial basis.
 However, the Master (Charles Kirkby Robinson) was opposed and St Catharine's eventually refused.

 In 1979, the membership of the college was broadened to welcome female students, and in 2006 the first woman was appointed as Master of the college, Dame Jean Thomas.
 A history of the college was written by W. H. S. Jones in 1936.

 In 2015, St Catharine's became the first college in Cambridge to implement a gender-neutral dress code for formal hall.

 During the 2020 COVID-19 pandemic, St Catharine's, in collaboration with Cambridge Women's Aid, allowed women who were escaping domestic abuse to stay in college accommodation.
 Between 27 April and 3 September, women and children were provided with accommodation for a combined 1,456 nights.